Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Experiment

 \subsection{Experimental setup}

-A cylindrical acrylic container with a 20.0~cm diameter and a 26.5~cm length was placed on the beam axis and used as a target.
+A cylindrical acrylic container with a 20.0~cm diameter and a 26.5~cm length was placed on the beam axis and used as a sample.
 The acrylic container is 1.0~cm thick at its ends and 0.5~cm thick at its barrel walls.
 Measurements were conducted with both water and air filling its interior.
 A lanthanum bromide scintillator, Saint-Gobain B380 ${\rm LaBr_3(Ce)}$, was used to detect $\gamma$-rays emitted from neutron-oxygen reactions.
 The scintillator crystal is cylindrical in shape with a 4.5~cm diameter and a 4.5~cm length.
-The ${\rm LaBr_3(Ce)}$ scintillator was optically coupled to a Hamamatsu H6410 photomultiplier tube (PMT) and its charge and time data were read out by a VME 12-bit CAEN V792N QDC and a VME 12-bit CAEN V775N TDC, respectively.
-It was placed upstream of the acrylic vessel to reduce backgrounds produced by neutrons scattered from the target.
-To reduce backgrounds from surrounding materials the detector was shielded with lead bricks on all sides except for the surface viewing the target.
-A high-purity germanium detector (HPGe) was also placed upstream of the target to observe $\gamma$-rays with high precision.
+The ${\rm LaBr_3(Ce)}$ scintillator was optically coupled to a Hamamatsu H6410 photomultiplier tube (PMT) and its charge and time data were read out by a VME 12-bit CAEN V792N QDC (charge to digital converter) and a VME 12-bit CAEN V775N TDC (time to digital converter), respectively.
+It was placed upstream of the acrylic vessel to reduce backgrounds produced by scattered neutrons.
+Its arrangement was set so that its surface is 20.5~cm away from the center of the vessel, which serves an acceptance of 0.038~sr. To reduce backgrounds from surrounding materials the detector was shielded with lead bricks on all sides except for the surface viewing the acrylic container.
+A high-purity germanium detector (HPGe) was also placed upstream of the vessel to observe $\gamma$-rays with high precision.
 This detector is an ORTEC GEM 20180-P and uses a cylindrical coaxial crystal 55~mm (46~mm) in diameter (length) with a hole diameter (depth) of 9.2~mm (33.4~mm).
-Spectrum data from the HPGe was read out by an MCA Kromek K102 and saved to disk using its proprietary software (KSpect).
-No time data was recorded for the HPGe detector.
+Spectrum data from the HPGe were read out by an MCA Kromek K102 analyzer and saved to disk using its proprietary software (KSpect).
+No time data were recorded for the HPGe detector.
 The detector was placed in a similar position as the ${\rm LaBr_3(Ce)}$ detector and shielded with lead bricks.